bloominstituteoftechnology/node-db3-project/README.md

 (Write the queries inside `./queries.sql`)

-- Display the ProductName and CategoryName for all products in the database.
-Returns 77 records.
-- Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
-Returns 429 records.
-- Display the name and quantity of the products ordered in order with Id 10251.
+x Display the ProductName and CategoryName for all products in the database.
+Returns 77 records. x Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
+Returns 429 records. x Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
-Returns 3 records.
-- Display the OrderID, customer's Company Name and the employee's Last Name for every order.
+Returns 3 records. x Display the OrderID, customer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.

 ### Database Methods